Hardeepsingh980/django_simple_metatags/readme.md

     ``{% load metatags %}``

-4. Add metatags tag in head of body or any page where you want to add meta tags to.
+4. Add metatags tag in head of base.html or any page where you want to add meta tags to.

     ```
     <head>